operator-framework/operator-sdk/website/content/en/docs/golang/project_layout.md

+---
-# Project Scaffolding Layout for Operator SDK
+title: Project Scaffolding Layout for Operator SDK
+linkTitle: Project Layout
+weight: 50
+---

 The `operator-sdk` CLI generates a number of packages for each project.
 The following table describes a basic rundown of each generated file/directory.